akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 John’s hand tightened on the goad.
 “We’ve seen no one with a goose, sir.”

 The guard’s gaze lingered on Beatrice.
 She kept her face still.
-The younger guard leaned down, his eyes falling on her basket, then moving away.
+The younger guard leant down, his eyes falling on her basket, then moving away.

 “She’d be alone,” the older guard said.
 “You’re a family.”